molevol-ub/galeon/README.md

 - **Plots** directory
     - This directory contains summary plots with cluster size distribution at genome level (dir.: `SummaryPlots_100.0g`) and individual scaffold level (dir.: `IndividualPlots_100.0g`)
     - Also, it contains some summary tables.
-        - `X_family_ClusterSizes.table.100.0g.tsv` - This tables contains a more explicit information about the size of each cluster in each scaffold.
+        - `X_family_ClusterSizes.table.100.0g.tsv` - This table contains a more explicit information about the size of each cluster in each scaffold.
-        - `X_family_GeneLocation.table.100.0g.tsv` - This tables contains information detailed at gene level, specifically, gene coordinates and membership (singleton or clustered).
+        - `X_family_GeneLocation.table.100.0g.tsv` - It contains information detailed at gene level, specifically, gene coordinates and membership (singleton or clustered).
-        - `X_family_GeneOrganizationGenomeSummary.table.100.0g.tsv` - This tables informs about how many genes are organized in clusters (Clustered category) or are not (Singleton category) at genome level.
+        - `X_family_GeneOrganizationGenomeSummary.table.100.0g.tsv` - Table with the number of genes organized in clusters (Clustered) or not (Singleton category) at the genome level.
-        - `X_family_GeneOrganizationSummary.table.100.0g.tsv` - This tables informs about how many genes are organized in clusters (Clustered category) or are not (Singleton category) in each scaffold.
+        - `X_family_GeneOrganizationSummary.table.100.0g.tsv` - This table informs about how many genes are organized in clusters (Clustered) or are physically isolated (Singleton category) for each scaffold.

 - **Reports** directory
     - This directory contains html reports, one for each family and g value.